 #8 Plan a Selfless Self-Care Vacation: Volunteer!

-If the state of the world has you feeling down, you’re not alone.
-The past few years have been tough — it’s normal to feel a little anxious, stressed, sad, and lonely.
-If the idea of a vacation doesn’t sound therapeutic or feel right, maybe you use your time off to make a difference and do good for others.
+If the idea of a vacation doesn’t work for you right now, maybe you use your time off to make a difference and do good for others.
+Because, let’s face it, the past few years have been tough.
+We could all use a little support!
 And it’s a win-win — by giving back to others, we’re giving back to ourselves, too!
 Pretty powerful, right?
 Volunteering has been shown to help reduce stress, boost your mood, and benefit your mental health!

 - Build houses with Habitat for Humanity